veertuinc/anka-click-scripts/README.md

 # Anka Click/MUAS Scripts

 This repo is a collection of Behavior-Driven MacOS UI Automation Framework scripts and tools for Anka's "click" feature.
 Often, macOS and applications do not have a CLI allowing you to perform certain actions such as toggling configuration options.
 This varies from app to app and can severely impact the maintainabiliy and automatability for your team.
-With MUAF scripts, you can programmatically target, click, and even send keystrokes to your Anka VM's macOS UI.
+With MUAF scripts, you can programmatically target, click, send keystrokes, and much more to your Anka VM's macOS UI.

 Some examples of what you can automate: